Cosmic Censorship in Sgr A* and M87*: Observationally Excluding Naked Singularities: Spectral Signatures of Naked Singularities

 {\bf\em 3.
 The thermalized region remains compact.} Following thermalization, we will assume that the hot, thermalized region remains compact, i.e., smaller than the spacetime's photon orbit (should one exist).
 This condition is a natural consequence of the very short thermalization timescale at the shocks, following which the gas will form into a settling flow toward the minimum of $V^t_{\rm eff}(r,0)$, $r_{\rm tp,min}$ which is generally outside $r_*$.
 Moreover, in the cases of \SgrA and \VirA, the shadows observed by EHT indicate that the accretion flow remains well ordered down to the photon orbit, implying that any accretion shock must appear inside this region in those sources.

 {\bf\em 4.
-The non-gravitational impact of the singularity is localized to its immediate neighborhood.} While the physics of the singularity is unknown, we presume that its non-gravitational influence is felt only by material within some small characteristic length scale, $l_*$ (e.g., the Planck length).
-While it may be possible to engineer spacetimes with naked singularities with $r_{\rm tp,min}-r_* < l_*$, such situations represent an extreme fine tuning and we do not consider them further.
+The nongravitational impact of the singularity is localized to its immediate neighborhood.} While the physics of the singularity is unknown, we presume that its nongravitational influence is felt only by material within some small characteristic length scale, $l_*$.\footnote{It may be natural to associate this scale with the Planck length, but it is not necessary.
+For example, for the Reissner-Nordst\"om spacetime, $r_{\rm tp,min}\sim M$ for typical $\ell$ and when the singularity is naked.
+This behavior is not confined to Reissner-Nordst\"om.
+Therefore, $l_*$ may typically be much larger than the Planck scale and still be much smaller than $M$.} While it may be possible to engineer spacetimes with naked singularities with $r_{\rm tp,min}-r_* < l_*$, for $l_*\ll M$, such situations represent an extreme fine tuning and we do not consider them further.